On August 9, 2017, Facebook launched Facebook Watch. It is a streaming service for shows either live or recorded, which follow a theme or storyline.

 What is Facebook’s goal?

-According to Danker, Facebook aims for Watch to become a home to a wide range of shows, from reality to comedy to live sports.
+According to Danker, Facebook aims for Watch to be a home to a wide range of shows, from reality to comedy to live sports.

 Grudin added that Facebook Watch can also be open to sponsored shows via the branded content tag.